garazdawi/alm/PLAN.md

 # Step 4

 Add a new datatype called list!
+Also we now have to add typechecks when doing arithmetic

 code: seq.alm